Read in 4 minutes

 Set the default version

 You can check the default Java, with:

 java version "9.0.4" Java(TM) SE Runtime Environment (build 9.0.4+11) Java HotSpot(TM) 64-Bit Server VM (build 9.0.4+11, mixed mode)

-If we have multiple Java versions installed on the server we can change the default version using the
+If you have multiple Java versions installed on the server you can change the default version using the

 alternatives system utility:

 The output should look similar to the following: